Basics About the FTCE

 3 Basic Aspects of FTCE

-It is important that the candidates appearing for the FTCE exam understand its essential features so that they may plan their prep efforts efficiently.
-The chief intent of this exam is to evaluate the basic, professional and specialized skills and knowledge of entry-level educators in Florida so that only qualified candidates are granted teacher certifications in that state.
-This article breaks down the FTCE exam for you and explains its 3 main features with clarity.
+It is important that the candidates appearing for the FTCE understand its essential features so that they can plan their preparation efficiently.
+The main intent of this exam is to evaluate the basic, professional and specialized skills and knowledge of entry-level educators in Florida so that only qualified candidates are granted teacher's certifications in that state.

 Test Design & Format

-The FTCE exam can be classified into the following 3 basic types:
+The examination can be classified into the following 3 basic types:

-FTCE General Knowledge (GK) Exam - This FTCE exam is designed to appraise the rudimentary skills of a candidate, such as his or her Reading, English, Mathematics and Essay writing skills through its 4 sub-components.
-This exam takes 3 hours and 50 minutes to complete.
+General Knowledge (GK) Exam - This test is designed to appraise the rudimentary skills of a candidate, such as his or her Reading, English, Mathematics and Essay writing skills through its 4 sub-components.
+It takes 3 hours and 50 minutes to complete the same.

-FTCE Professional Educational (PEd) Exam - This exam is an evaluation of the professional & pedagogy skills and knowledge that are necessary for a candidate to become a successful teacher.
-This exam lasts about 2 and 1/2 hours.
+Professional Educational (PEd) Exam - This exam is an evaluation of the professional & pedagogy skills and knowledge that are necessary for a candidate to become a successful teacher.
+It lasts for about 2 and 1/2 hours.

-FTCE Subject-Area (SAE) Exam - This exam is an evaluation of a candidate's subject knowledge or specialization.
+Subject-Area (SAE) Exam - This exam is an evaluation of a candidate's subject knowledge or specialization.
 Currently, there are 42 subject-knowledge tests for grades K-12.
-Most FTCE SAE exams take 2 and 1/2 hours to complete.
-However, there are a few SAE exams that have longer or shorter durations.
+Most SAEs take 2 and 1/2 hours to complete.
+However, there are a few SAEs that have longer or shorter durations.
 To find out more about the specifications of the test that you are applying for, please click on this link - www.fl.nesinc.com/tests.asp.

-Every FTCE exam is administered in the computer-based format (CBT), since paper-based tests were discontinued by the FTCE administration in 2009.
-It is also important to know that you must first receive the approval of the Florida Board of Educator Certification, which will provide a list of FTCE exams that every candidate is eligible to take.
+Every test is administered in the computer-based format (CBT), since paper-based tests were discontinued by the FTCE administration in 2009.
+It is also important to know that you must first receive the approval of the Florida Board of Educator Certification, which will provide a list of exams that every candidate is eligible to take.

 Types of Questions

-FTCE Professional Educational (PEd) Exam- In this FTCE exam, 120 multiple-choice questions are posed.
+Professional Educational (PEd) Exam- In this test, 120 multiple-choice questions are asked.

-FTCE Subject-Area (SAE) Exam- Most SAE exams consist of 120 multiple-choice questions.
-However, certain language SAE exams such as English, German, French, etc. might contain 85 or 95 multiple-choice questions in them, along with one or more essay questions and/or oral questions.
-Certain specialized subjects such as Elementary Education consist of 225 multiple-choice questions in them.
+Subject-Area (SAE) Exam- Most SAEs consist of 120 multiple-choice questions.
+However, certain language exams such as English, German, French, etc, might contain 85 or 95 multiple-choice questions, along with one or more essay questions and/or oral questions.
+Certain specialized subjects such as Elementary Education consist of 225 multiple-choice questions.
 To find out the duration of each SAE test, please click on www.fl.nesinc.com/tests.asp.

-Multiple-Choice Tests- All FTCE multiple-choice sub-tests are scanned for the total number of correct answers, which is then called a raw score.
+Multiple-Choice Tests- All multiple-choice sub-tests are scanned for the total number of correct answers, which is called a raw score.
 This score is then converted to a weighted scaled score.
 A scaled score of 200 indicates that the candidate has passed in that test.
-A scaled sore of 200 requires that the students answer a minimum number or percentage of questions correctly.
-Moreover, for tests that include only multiple-choice questions, the official score transcript is published online within 1 month of the actual testing date.
+A scaled score of 200 requires that the students answer a minimum number or percentage of questions correctly.
+Moreover, for tests that include only multiple-choice questions, the official score transcript is published online within one month of the actual testing date.

 Written (Essay) Or Oral Tests- Here, the essays or recorded responses are verified and scored by at-least 2 independent scorers, who award all-inclusive raw scores to each response.
 These scores are then combined to form one scaled score (usually in a specific numerical range such as 1-12 or 1-7).
 A minimum scaled score is designated as the minimum-passing score for each test.
-For example, the FTCE GK Essay test is scored in the range of 1-12 and 7 is considered as the minimum-passing score for it.
-Finally, these scaled scores may or may not be combined with the scores from the other sub-tests of the FTCE exam to arrive at a total score.
-Since this scoring process takes longer, the official score transcript of any FTCE examination that includes a written or oral response will be released only around 6 weeks after the test date.
+For example, the GK Essay test is scored in the range of 1-12 and 7 is considered as the minimum passing score for it.
+Finally, these scaled scores may or may not be combined with the scores from the other sub-tests to arrive at a total score.
+Since this scoring process takes longer, the official score transcript of any FTCE that includes a written or oral response will be released only around 6 weeks after the test date.

-Furthermore, the scoring methodology for each category of the FTCE exam is derived from the above-mentioned principles and is summarized as follows:
+Furthermore, the scoring methodology for each category of the test is derived from the above-mentioned principles and is summarized as follows:

-FTCE Professional or Subject-area Exams- The official score transcripts for these exams indicate an overall scaled score and a pass/fail status.
+Professional or Subject-area Exams- The transcripts for these exams indicate an overall scaled score and a pass/fail status.
 This means that the scores of any oral or written components are integrated into this overall score.
 The minimum-passing score for most of the SAE tests is 200.

-Thus far, we have discussed the 3 essential aspects of the FTCE exam.
+Thus far, we have discussed the 3 essential aspects of the FTCE.
 We believe that this article has provided you with sufficient reference materials to help you begin exploring and preparing for these exams in the future.
-We wish the FTCE candidates all the very best!

 Terms and Conditions